 It didn't matter if he cleaned the crime scene or not.
 The Third would have known by now what had transpired, regardless of how well the Sannin tried to cover his tracks.

 He had, after all, disposed of an entire squad of chuunin the other day without a second glance.

 But still, he reasoned to himself, there was something to be gained through all of this.
 His eyes glowered and shone eerily through the foliage while his unnaturally long tongue tasted the cool air.

 There was just one more thing he had to do…

 Whoosh.
-The leaves stirred suddenly as a swift being darted through the bushes, leaving a trail of wind behind him.
+The leaves stirred suddenly as a swift being darted through the bushes, leaving a trail of dust and wind behind him.

 The figure being followed didn't seem to have noticed that someone was tailing him and merely continued in the same direction, taking the time to look at his surroundings before walking a few more steps.

 The shadow flitted up to the trees to get a better look at his target, being careful as to not disturb the more fragile twigs and dry leaves around him.
 Like a predator watching his prey, the hidden figure watched as the older boy kept looking around, trying to find where his friend had gone.